jewel/clearskies/PROTOCOL.md

 should start with a period and then a unique prefix (similar to Java).
 Unofficial messages should prefix the "type" key with its unique prefix.

-The first message is the "greeting" type.
-Newlines have been added for legibility, but they would not be legal to send over the wire.
+What follows is an example greeting.
+(Newlines have been added for legibility, but they would not be legal to send over the wire.)

 ```json
 {